Return to home page

 For the PWM output the problem was the following.
 There are three timers in the Arduino Uno, two with 8 bit and one with 16 bit resolution.
 The latter would be ok as far as the resolution goes, but it amounts to dividing the 16Mhz clock by 65535 such that the PWM frequency would be less than one khz!
 This may be fine for motors, but not for the application here: the requirement of low noise requires substantial filtering of the TEC current (the laser diode will most likely be supplied through the same cable as the TEC, and imagine the cross coupling if there are some amps and volts carried alongside!)
 Substantial filtering involves however gigantic inductors and caps at this frequency: not feasible.
 Not without reason commercial TEC drivers use PWM signals even to the order of Mhz.
 So what to do here?

 However one may object that this is cheating: by introducing a longer time scale there will be lower frequency components in the output, that are less attenuated by the LC lowpass filter.
-Indeed so, an extreme case is for example where you want to get 0.1 steps output, meaning that to send 9 zero steps output and one with step 1, which means that effectively you have lowered the frequency by a factor of 10.
+Indeed so, an extreme case is for example where you want to get 0.1 steps output, so you send 9 zero steps output and one with step 1, which means that effectively you have lowered the frequency by a factor of 10.

 To implement this I couldn't use the usual pre-fabricated timer libraries but had to figure it out by myself using interrupts, which was instructive for me novice.
-For details see the code.
+For details see the code linked to below.

 In our setup, Timer 0 of the Arduino is used to generate a triangular waveform at 490Hz which is fed together with the signal of the preamp to the input pin A0.
 The trimpot R10 above needs to be adjusted such as the triangular waveform across the input pin is about 10mV_pp.
 We use 4^N= 256-fold oversampling where N=4 gives the increase of resolution.
 So in other words, we obtain 14 instead of 10 bits ADC resolution.
 Thus turns out to be sufficient.
 Taking more oversampling starts to take too much time for the loop process of the microcontroller and so interferes with I/O and other stuff.